KduBroseguinOfc/awesome-osint-chrome-extensions/README.md

 | [FireShot ](https://chromewebstore.google.com/detail/take-webpage-screenshots/mcbpblocgmgfnpjjppndjkmgjaogfceg) | Take full webpage screenshots.
 Capture, edit and save them to PDF/JPEG/GIF/PNG, upload, print, send to OneNote, clipboard or email |

 > [!NOTE]
-> Ubikron can also scroll social media feeds all the way to the end and take screenshots of entire web pages.
+> Ubikron allows you to take screen clippings of webpages, annotate and tag it and send it for OCR/AI description.

 ### [](#proxy)Proxies